 For Steve Coleman, his passion for nature and parks, and thus his identity as a Firesoul, has been ingrained in him since a very young age.
 Steve has a personal connection to both of his Sacred Places: he helped found groups to protect and maintain them as a kid over 50 years ago.

 At Washington Parks and People, Washington D.C.’s leading nonprofit dedicated to activating public lands for community growth and revitalization, Steve serves as the Executive Director and President.
-He describes his work as “community park transformation,” and, indeed, Steve’s work has an immense impact on his community around him.
+He describes his work as “community park transformation,” Indeed, Steve’s work has an immense impact on the community around him.

 “We help people reconnect with the land and use the land to reconnect people with each other.
 In doing so, we are helping to restore nature as a vital force in the lives of hundreds of thousands of people.”

 The Meridian Hilltop Park are both beautiful landmarks in D.C.’s Meridian Hill neighborhood.
-The park is an Italian designed garden, with majestic stone arches and stairs leading down to a beautiful reflecting pond.
+The park is an Italian-designed garden, with majestic stone arches and stairs leading to a beautiful reflecting pond.
 The park is said to be set on the exact same longitude that the original marker of Washington D.C. was set on.
-It hosts weekly outdoor community events such as musical performances, meditations and races, as well as being a perfect viewing point for July 4th fireworks in the nation’s capital.
+It hosts weekly outdoor community events such as musical performances, meditations, and races and is a perfect viewing point for July 4th fireworks in the nation’s capital.

 The Marvin Gaye Amphitheater, named after the iconic American musician, is located in Northeast D.C.
-The amphitheater hosts summer concert series, plays and forms a part of the larger park surrounding it which is a positive community space.
+The amphitheater hosts a summer concert series, plays, and forms a part of the larger park surrounding it, which is a positive community space.